Balu-1994/hpc_cloud/_sources/README.md

 [![DOI](https://sandbox.zenodo.org/badge/306076532.svg)](https://sandbox.zenodo.org/badge/latestdoi/306076532)

-# Demo repo for HPC and cloud computing course
+# Demo repository for HPC and cloud computing course

 This is a minimal repository demonstrating how to use GitHub in combination with [binder](https://mybinder.org), Google Colab, Zenodo and Jupyter Book.